 There are 72 reflections, some of which will appeal again and again.

 As well, there are guidelines for 10 group sessions and a helpful link to the web-site.

-have a cuppa with Mary using The Little Brown Book.
+One of the recommendations is to have a cuppa with Mary using The Little Brown Book.